serenetangerine/random-walk/README.md

 # random-walk
-Random walk simulator on cartesean plane written in python3
+Random walk simulator on cartesian plane written in python3

 Each step randomly selects moving up, down, left, or right one unit.